 Can I advertise my own business on my car?

 Of course.
 Van owners already know the benefits of using signwriting to advertise their business.
-There’s nothing to stop a self-employed person from advertising their business on their own vehicle, providing a few sensible precautions are followed:
+There’s nothing to stop a self-employed person from advertising their business on their own car.
+But, few sensible precautions should be followed:

-Get a professional firm to attach the transfer.
-Or you may have the devil of a job removing it.
+- Get a professional firm to attach the transfer.
+Or you may have a devil of a job removing it.

-According to eHow.com it typically costs between £1,300 and £1,950 to wrap a small car.
+According to eHow.com it can cost between £1,300 and £1,950 to wrap a small car.
 Window stickers and magnets start at less than £65, depending on size, colour and shape.

-It may not seem as big a deal as popping on a spoiler or chrome wheel caps, but just by adding some advertising to your car, you could make it a target.
-This potentially increases the risk of car theft.
+It may not seem as big a deal, but by adding some advertising to your car you could make it a target.
+This could increase the risk of car theft.

-For this reason, it is essential to inform your insurance policy provider ahead of any contract.
+For this reason, it's important to inform your insurer ahead of any car advertising contract.